dankarthik25/slokabase/readme.md

 # For storing new song in pc/ or Presistanc volume on file

+# Wrap docker in linux cli : copy   slokabase_linux_app(chmod +x slokabase) to /usr/local/bin or ($HOME/.local/bin) and run slokabase in cli

 ```
 # Project Progress
 ## `DONE` Add new songs to Flask App

 1. `DONE` Get website containting all the song and Translation :
 eg : http://kksongs.org/songs/p/pralayapayodhijale.html
 2. `DONE` Automate web scrapping  for getting the song and Translation to loading in **Database**